johndaudelin/cs643-programming-assignment/README.md

     $ sudo yum install java-1.8.0-devel
     $ sudo /usr/sbin/alternatives --config java

 Upon running the second command, you should enter the number that corresponds to jre-1.8.0 (either 1 or 2) and hit enter.

-At this point, you're ready to clone the EC2 to make your second EC2.
-Select your already existing instance, and click on Actions -> Create Template from Instance.
-Name the image, "jdaudelin-image," and click "Create Launch Template."
-On the EC2 Dashboard, click Launch Instance -> Launch Instance from Template.
-Select the template that you just created ("jdaudelin-image")and leave all the default settings, but just make sure your "key pair name" is the same as the one you created for your first EC2 instance ("cs643").
-Hit Launch.

-You will SSH into this second instance the same way you SSH'ed into your first instance, just using the new public DNS of course.
+You will need to complete this step on BOTH EC2's.

 ### Credentials Setup